AadiSrivastava05/genaihack_croma/README.md

 ---

-## steps to run
+## steps to run the development server

 This website has not been hosted yet, to run it locally follow these steps.

-Install the required dependencies from each folder using
+Install the required dependencies from each folder using (the necessary instructions have been given in each directory)

 		pip install -r requirements.txt